 Because considering AT is required at every IEP meeting, the BPS AT Team's goal is to build capacity for teams to be able to do so independently.

-Students who require AT evaluation may additionally request the support of the AT team as they go through the evaluation process.
+Students who require AT evaluation, past AT Consideration, Screening, and Assessment may additionally request the support of the AT team as they go through the evaluation process.

 FDOE Techical Assistance Papers and Manuals